New bookings for Dream Cruises suspended until further notice

 The spokesman said: "Genting Hong Kong would like to reiterate that the appointments of joint provisional liquidators over the company and Dream Cruises are not to liquidate the companies but to identify potential remediation plans and to facilitate the restructuring of the group including Dream Cruises."

-It added that Genting Hong Kong will continue to monitor the domestic situations and operational opportunities for Genting Dream and Explorer Dream in their respective markets.
+It added that Genting Hong Kong will continue to monitor the domestic situations and operational opportunities for Genting Dream and Explorer Dream, in their respective markets.
+Genting Dream in Hong Kong has temporarily suspended its operations due to Covid-19 curbs, while Explorer Dream in Taiwan is not operating currently.

-The latest developments with the cruise operator has unnerved some consumers here, including one who wanted to be known only as Stella.
+The latest developments with the cruise operator have unnerved some consumers here, including one who wanted to be known only as Stella.

 Ms Stella, who works in IT, booked a cruise for her family of four in April.
 She paid about $1,500 in total, and is torn between cancelling the trip and waiting it out.

-“They’ve said that cruises will continue, but this is still quite unsettling.
-I don’t know what to do now because I’m not sure if I can get back my money if I cancel the trip,” she said, adding that she feels the chances of Dream Cruises still operating in April is not high.
+"They've said that cruises will continue, but this is still quite unsettling.
+I don't know what to do now because I'm not sure if I can get back my money if I cancel the trip," she said, adding that while the chances of Dream Cruises still operating in April are uncertain, she hopes the cruise will still proceed.

-Genting Dream and Explorer Dream are two other cruise ships under Dream Cruises.

 Genting Hong Kong also owns two other cruise brands - Star Cruises, which operates in the Asia-Pacific, and luxury brand Crystal Cruises, which is headquartered in Miami, Florida.